Shirasagi (train)

 The Shirasagi (しらさぎ) is a limited express train service in Japan operated by the West Japan Railway Company (JR West) since 1964.
-It runs between Nagoya and Kanazawa.
+It runs between Nagoya and Tsuruga.
 Shirasagi (白鷺) is the Japanese name for the "egret", a white heron.

+For services continuing to and from Nagoya, a switchback is required at Maibara Station to enable services to continue travel in either direction.
+Half of all services operate between Maibara and Tsuruga.

 Rolling stock

 Services are normally operated using Kanazawa-based 681 series and 683-8000 series EMUs formed as 6-, 6+3-, or 6+3+3-car formations.
 Services were originally formed of 7-car 485 series, 489 series and 5-, 5+3-, or 5+3+3-car 683 series EMUs.